catalyst/CatalystElementsBuildProcess/README.md

 const gulp = require('gulp');
 const buildProcess = require('@catalyst-elements/build-process');

-// Set the config for my componenet. buildProcess.setConfig('./package.json', {
+// Get the config for the tasks. const config = buildProcess.getConfig({
   componenet: {
     // The name of the component
     name: 'catalyst-componenet'